The Rule of 72: A Simple Tool to Understand the Power of Compounding

 That means purchasing power could be reduced by approximately half over that period.

-Inflation risk is often overlooked, particularly when holding long-term cash positions.
 While cash can provide stability and liquidity, it may not preserve purchasing power over extended time horizons.

 Compounding Works Both Ways: Debt